-Furthermore, an increase in investments was recorded, amounting to 4 152 million euro in 2023, which was 62.0% higher than in 2022.
-Payments for guarantees called, debt assumptions and capital injections in 2023 amounted to 80 million euro, which influenced the generation of deficit as well as the inclusion of stimulating housing expenditures.
+Furthermore, capital transfers expenditure in terms of payments for guarantees called, debt assumptions and capital injections in 2024 amounted to 84 million euro, which influenced the generation of deficit as well as the inclusion of stimulating housing expenditures.

-In 2023, paid interests amounted to 1 294 million euro, which was an increase of 39.1% compared to 2022, when they amounted to 930 million euro.
+In 2024, paid interests amounted to 1 319 million euro, which was an increase of 1.9% compared to 2023, when they amounted to 1 294 million euro.

-Compared to October 2023 Notification, the government deficit/surplus for 2020, 2021 and 2022 has been revised.
-The revision showed that in 2020 the deficit was 1.2 million euro lower, in 2021 the deficit was 25.5 million euro higher, while in 2022 the surplus was 12.7 million euro higher.
-The aforementioned revisions resulted mainly from the updating of data sources, revising the recording of property income and other methodological changes.
+Compared to October 2024 Notification, the government deficit/surplus for 2021, 2022 and 2023 has been revised.
+The revision showed that in 2021 the deficit was 15.8 million euro higher, in 2022 the surplus was 12.9 million euro lower, while in 2023 the deficit was 49.6 million euro lower.
+The aforementioned revisions resulted mainly from the updating of data sources and other methodological changes.

-Additionally, in accordance with the Manual on Government Deficit and Debt, there were no changes in the general government coverage in April 2024 Notification in terms of the inclusion of units from other sectors based on qualitative and quantitative criteria.
+Additionally, in accordance with the Manual on Government Deficit and Debt, there were no changes in the general government coverage in April 2025 Notification in terms of the inclusion of units from other sectors based on qualitative and quantitative criteria.

-In 2023, the primary surplus of the general government amounted to 765 million euro, or 1.0% of GDP, which was 463 million euro less than in 2022.
+In 2024, the primary deficit of the general government amounted to -707 million euro, or 0.8% of GDP, which was 1 383 million euro less than in 2023, when the surplus amounted to 676 million euro.

-The level of the consolidated general government debt (the so-called Maastricht debt) amounted to 48 191 million euro at the end of 2023, which was 1 845 million euro, or 4.0%, higher than at the end of 2022, which is almost entirely related to net borrowing.
-With the introduction of the euro as the domestic currency, the change in the general government debt due to exchange rate changes is negligible.
+The level of the consolidated general government debt (the so-called Maastricht debt) amounted to 49 283 million euro at the end of 2024, which was 1 021 million euro, or 2.1%, higher than at the end of 2023, which is almost entirely related to net borrowing, while the impact of exchange rate changes is negligible.

-The trend of decreasing share of the Maastricht debt in GDP that started in 2014, with the exception of growth in 2020 due to the crisis caused by the COVID-19 pandemic, continued in 2023.
-The share of the consolidated general government debt in GDP was 63.0% at the end of 2023, which was a decrease of 4.8 percentage points compared to the debt-to-GDP ratio at the end of 2022, when it amounted to 67.8% of GDP.
+The share of the consolidated general government debt in GDP fell below the Maastricht criterion (60%) and was 57.6% at the end of 2024, which was a decrease of 4.2 percentage points compared to the debt-to-GDP ratio at the end of 2023, when it amounted to 61.8% of GDP.

-EDP excel tables can be downloaded here.
+EDP Excel tables can be downloaded here.